iceice666/rusty-utils/README.md

 This approach enables cleaner error propagation and handling in Python, much like in Rust, but using Python’s exception-handling style.

+> Although the `@Catch` decorator accpets multiple exception types, it's recommended to use it only for one type of
+> exception at a time, or your linter might can't resolve the type hints correctly. (like it might think the
+> `wrapped_side_effect` returns a `Result[float, Any]`)

 #### API Overview